 This document consists of two parts.
-The first part is this prospectus supplement, which describes the specific terms of the offering and also adds to and updates information contained in the accompanying prospectus and information incorporated by reference from our earlier filings with the SEC.
+The first part is this prospectus supplement, which describes the specific terms of the offering and also adds to and updates information contained in the accompanying prospectus and information incorporated by reference from filings we make with the U.S. Securities and Exchange Commission, or "SEC," under the Securities Exchange Act of 1934, as amended, or "Exchange Act," prior to the date hereof.
 The second part is the accompanying prospectus, which gives more general information.
-If the information set forth in this prospectus supplement differs in any way from the information set forth in the accompanying prospectus or the information incorporated by reference from any of our earlier filings with the SEC, you should rely on the information set forth in this prospectus supplement.